 The Joseph Rowntree Theatre

-The Joseph Rowntree Theatre Limited was incorporated in March 2003 and gained registered charity status.
-Since then, with support from Nestlé UK Ltd and its employees, the board has instigated a number of improvements to enable the continued operation of the theatre and to ensure its on-going presence in the community.
+The charitable company was established in 2001 and the Joseph Rowntree Theatre Limited was incorporated in March 2003, when it gained registered charity status.
+Since then, with the support of Nestle UK and its employees, the board of trustees has implemented improvements to enable its continued operation and ensure the theatre’s survival as a community asset.

-In 2012 York St John University purchased the freehold of the Joseph Rowntree Theatre from Nestlé UK Ltd. Under the terms of the lease, the board continued to manage the day-to-day operations of the theatre.
+In 2012, York St John University bought the freehold of the building from Nestle UK.
+Under the terms of the lease, the board of trustees was able to continue to manage the day-to-day running of the theatre.

-In August 2017 the board bought the premises of the Joseph Rowntree Theatre from York St John University - see Press Release
+In 2017, the board of trustees bought the premises of the Joseph Rowntree Theatre from York St John University.